PentestVizard/Sunil-Sathyanarayan-blog/_posts/2020-03-25-login-page_SQLi_enumeration.md

 ---
 layout: single
-title: Login page Enumeration for SQLi using BurpSuite and wfuzz. date : "2020-03-26"
+title: User input field Enumeration for SQLi using BurpSuite and wfuzz. date : "2020-03-26"
 ---

-This article shows how to enumerate login page for SQL injection using burpsuite and Wfuzz, and I am considering Cronos machine from HackTheBox retired machines for this example.
+This article shows how to enumerate login page for SQL injection using burpsuite and Wfuzz, and I am considering Cronos machine from HackTheBox retired machines for this example. same can be extented to check user input field on a post request.

 {% capture fig_img %}
 ![Foo]({{ "/images/SQLi/SQLi_login_page.png"|relative_url}})